Manaslu Circuit Trek - 14 Days

 You will reach Jagat by early evening.
 Cross the traditional stone walls to reach your teahouse, where you will spend the night.

-The trek to Deng takes you along challenging paths and cultural centers.
+The trek to Deng takes you from the Jagat checkpoint along challenging paths and cultural centers.
+Leaving Jagat, you drop down a flight of stone steps to the riverbed before climbing a rocky ridge to Salleri, where you catch your first glimpse of the snow-capped Shringi Himal (7,161m).
 Begin the day with a gradual ascent toward Sirdibas.
 On the way to Sirdibas, you will pass through charming villages like Philim, Ekle Bhatti, and Nyak.

 Next, you will walk along the dense forest trails toward Deng.
 Deng is a Gurung and Tibetan village decorated with colorful prayer flags and Mani walls.
-You will find mesmerizing views of high cliffs and deep gorges.
+You will find mesmerizing views of high cliffs and the Budhi Gandaki River's deep gorges.
 Enjoy the view before heading for dinner at your teahouse.

 Your journey to Namrung starts with a gradual climb through villages like Bhim Phedi, Ghap, and Prok.
 After crossing the villages and experiencing their distinct cultures, you will head toward the dense forest and cross wooden bridges over the Budhi Gandaki River to reach Namrung.